pirocorp/CSharp-Playground/06. RabbitMQ/README.md

 It's worth noting that in a header exchange, the actual order of the key-value pairs in the message is irrelevant.

 Example of Headers Exchange.
 Routes messages to queues that are bound using arguments (key and value) in the amq.headers attribute.

+#### Dead Letter Exchange

+If no matching queue can be found for the message, the message is silently dropped.
+RabbitMQ provides an AMQP extension known as the "Dead Letter Exchange", which provides the functionality to capture messages that are not deliverable.